dax-me/dax-me/README.md

 - 👋 Hi, I’m @dax
 - 👀 I’m interested in IoT, Golang, art, CS
-- 🌱 I’m currently learning SRE
+- 🌱 I’m currently working as a SRE
-- 💞️ I’m looking to collaborate on OpenSource Projects
+- 💞️ I'm working on a novel
-- 📫 How to reach me xzumia@qq.com
+- 📫 contact: xzumia@qq.com

 <!---
 xiongyitian/xiongyitian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.